nekto-kotik/sqlantern/README.md

 Be advised that working with confidential data on untrustworthy devices is always risky.\
 SQLantern should not be used on devices shared with random or suspicious users, or strangers.

-### LocalStorage can be accidentally erased
+### LocalStorage can be accidentally erased (it is not persistent)
-A user can accidentally unknowingly erase their whole LocalStorage completely, when clearing browsing data.\
+You might accidentally unknowingly erase your whole LocalStorage completely when clearing browsing data.\
-Different browsers do it a bit differently: some clear LocalStorage when deleteing cookies, other have a dedicated "clear data" checkbox, etc.\
+Different browsers do it a bit differently: some clear LocalStorage when deleting cookies, others have a dedicated "clear data" checkbox, etc.\
-What's important, is that you can accidentally lose _all SQLantern data on all domains_ (settings, sessions, saved queries, notepad).\
+What's important is that you can accidentally lose _all your SQLantern data on all domains_ (settings, sessions, saved queries, notepad).\
-The only solution as of now is: don't do it, don't delete the browsing data.
+You can mitigate it by using the built-in backups.

+### Backup your SQLantern data (back-up LocalStorage)
+Read about it in the "Save your current workspace" section in [docs/sqlantern-how-to.md](docs/sqlantern-how-to.md)

 ## Translations
 Two languages are shipped with SQLantern: Ukrainian and English.\